Leverege/amplify-docs/docs/architecture/roles/permission.md

 ### Blueprints:

+For blueprint permissions, these will appear in the blueprint section.
+For our farm example, a permission the farm administrator might need is `Create Locations`.
+This would allow the farm manager to create new locations.

-* Create <blueprintName>: create Devices of a type
+* Create Blueprint - create Devices of a given blueprint type
-* Read <blueprintName>: read Devices of a type (if you know the id)
+* Read Blueprint - read Devices of a type (if you know the id)
-* Update <blueprintName>: update Devices of a type
+* Update Blueprint - update Devices of a given blueprint type
-* Delete <blueprintName>: delete Devices of a type
+* Delete Blueprint -  delete Devices of a type
-* List <blueprintName>: list Devices of a type
+* List Blueprint - list Devices of a type
-* Read <blueprintName> History: read the history of any Devices of a given type
+* Read Blueprint History - read the history of any Devices of a given type
-* Read <blueprintName> Events: read the events of any Devices of a given type
+* Read Blueprint Events - read the events of any Devices of a given type
-* Update <blueprintName> Events: update the events of any Devices of a given type
+* Update Blueprint Events - update the events of any Devices of a given type
-* Send <blueprintName> Messages: send messages to any Devices of a given type
+* Send Blueprint Messages - send messages to any Devices of a given type
-* Delete <blueprintName> Relationships: delete any relationships that go to Devices of a given type
+* Delete Blueprint Relationships - delete any relationships that go to Devices of a given type
-* Create <blueprintName> Relationships: delete any relationships that go to Devices of a given type
+* Create Blueprint Relationships - delete any relationships that go to Devices of a given type
-* Update <blueprintName> Data: update the data of any Devices of a given type
+* Update Blueprint Data - update the data of any Devices of a given type
-* Update Any <blueprintName> Data: update any data (unvalidated) of any Devices of a given type
+* Update Any Blueprint Data -update any data (unvalidated) of any Devices of a given type

 ### Relationship Attributes

+To better understand relationship attribute permissions, we will use our farm example.
+Imagine you want to permission a farmhand to take actions against a cow, but ONLY in the location they have access to.
+To do this, you would give the farm hand role permissions like "Create a Cow in a Location".
+If a user has the farmhand role in the Rockville location, they will be able to create cows inside that location.
+If they do not have a role at the Atlanta location, they will not be able to access that location or create cows in that location.
+To better understand the permissions below, we will include the example blueprints Cow & Location in parenthesis, while Blueprint X & Blueprint Y represent two generic blueprints  that have a relationship with one another.

-* Create <aName> in a <bName>: Create Devices of a given Blueprint at a given place in the hierarchy
+* Create Blueprint X (Cows) in Blueprint Y (Location): Create Devices of a given Blueprint at a given place in the hierarchy
-* Read <aName> from a <bName>: Read Devices of a given Blueprint at a given place in the hierarchy (must know the id)
+* Read Blueprint X (Cow) from a Blueprint Y (Location): Read Devices of a given Blueprint at a given place in the hierarchy (must know the id)
-* Update <aName> in a <bName>: Update Devices of a given Blueprint at a given place in the hierarchy
+* Update Blueprint X (Cow) in a Blueprint Y (Location): Update Devices of a given Blueprint at a given place in the hierarchy
-* Delete <aName> from a <bName>: Delete Devices of a given Blueprint at a given place in the hierarchy
+* Delete Blueprint X (Cow) from a Blueprint Y (Location): Delete Devices of a given Blueprint at a given place in the hierarchy
-* List <aName> in a <bName>: List Devices of a given Blueprint at a given place in the hierarchy
+* List Blueprint X (Cow) in a Blueprint Y (Location): List Devices of a given Blueprint at a given place in the hierarchy
-* Read <aName> History in a <bName>: Read the history of Devices of a given Blueprint at a given place in the hierarchy
+* Read Blueprint X (Cow) History in a Blueprint Y (Location): Read the history of Devices of a given Blueprint at a given place in the hierarchy
-* Read <aName> Events in a <bName>: Read the events of Devices of a given Blueprint at a given place in the hierarchy
+* Read Blueprint X (Cow) Events in a Blueprint Y (Location): Read the events of Devices of a given Blueprint at a given place in the hierarchy
-* Update <aName> Events in a <bName>: Update the events of Devices of a given Blueprint at a given place in the hierarchy
+* Update Blueprint X (Cow) Events in a Blueprint Y (Location): Update the events of Devices of a given Blueprint at a given place in the hierarchy
-* Send <aName> Messages in a <bName>: Send messages to Devices of a given Blueprint at a given place in the hierarchy
+* Send Blueprint X (Cow) Messages in a Blueprint Y (Location): Send messages to Devices of a given Blueprint at a given place in the hierarchy
-* Remove <aName> from a <bName>: Delete relationships to Devices of a given Blueprint at a given place in the hierarchy
+* Remove Blueprint X (Cow) from a Blueprint Y (Location): Delete relationships to Devices of a given Blueprint at a given place in the hierarchy
-* Add <aName> to a <bName>: Create Relationships to Devices of a given Blueprint at a given place in the hierarchy
+* Add Blueprint X (Cow) to a Blueprint Y (Location): Create Relationships to Devices of a given Blueprint at a given place in the hierarchy
-* Update <aName> data in a <bName>: Update the data of Devices of a given Blueprint at a given place in the hierarchy
+* Update Blueprint X (Cow) data in a Blueprint Y (Location): Update the data of Devices of a given Blueprint at a given place in the hierarchy
-* Update Any <aName> Data in a <bName>: Update any data (unvalidated) of Devices of a given Blueprint at a given place in the hierarchy
+* Update Any Blueprint X (Cow) Data in a Blueprint Y (Location): Update any data (unvalidated) of Devices of a given Blueprint at a given place in the hierarchy

 ### Example